 I realize this many times and I make it a priority to do these fun things with my children, but am I actually having fun?
 Do they see their mom enjoying that time or barking orders and acting interrupted by the tasks on her to-do list?

-So often, I feel like I need to schedule quality time with my children, and then I rush that time to get back to what I need to do.
-I pray that God would remind me to let go of what “needs” to be done around the home and focus on what my children need from me.
+So often, I feel like I need to schedule quality time with my children, and then I rush through that time to get back to what I need to do.
+I pray that God would remind me to let go of what “needs” to be done around the home and focus on what my children need most from me.

 The next thing I began to think about was, am I too strict and too caught up in getting my kids to follow the rules?
 When I do this I begin to hate my job as a parent.
 What kind of example are we setting when we are constantly yelling at our children instead of showing them the happiness and joy that comes from serving Christ as mothers?